sandangel/hackathon-starter/genai/README.md

    rye run aicoder --model azure/gpt-4o # Or Anthropic models would give best result
    ```

-1. This AI coder will allow you to editing code and a lot more using GenAI.
+1. This AI coder will allow you to edit code and a lot more using GenAI.
 Please check [https://aider.chat/](https://aider.chat/) for more information.